Dirty debate techniques, sadly, can also be extremely effective debate techniques.

-She does it extremely well, cushioning it in a bigger topic as if it were not a critic but a fact.
+She does it extremely well, cushioning it into a bigger topic as if it were not a critic but a fact.

-And she doesn’t sound critical about it so not to estrange richer Americans.
+And she doesn’t sound critical about it, so as not to estrange richer Americans.
 But at the same time, she shows that Trump cannot represent the average American.

 That’s a wonderful move from Clinton.

 Poor debater: “No, that’s not true I didn’t make it thanks to daddy, but bla bla bla”.